Table of Contents

 - Welcome (Home icon)

-- The SDX landing page.
-This page provides a brief explanation of the purpose of the tool for end users and describes currently supported data vendors.
+- The SDX landing page provides a brief explanation of the purpose of the tool for end users and describes currently supported data vendors.

 - Explore (Map icon)